-- Third, the average MED/day for the Trigger and Post-trigger Opioid Window is calculated by summing the total MED for each Opioid Pharmacy Claim in the Trigger and Post-trigger Opioid Window and dividing by the number of days in the Trigger and Post-trigger Opioid Window. - The subtrahend represents the average MED/day for the Pre-trigger Opioid Window.
-The calculation is determined using the same methodology as that for the minuend except the Pre-trigger Opioid Window is used in place of the Trigger and Post-trigger Opioid Window. - Once both values are calculated the subtrahend is subtracted from the minuend. - PAP Quality Metric 1 is expressed as the percentage of valid episodes where the average difference in MED/day for each Quarterback is less than or equal to 3.0. - Numerator: Number of valid episodes with Quality Metric Indicator 1 of the PAP ID. - Denominator: Number of valid episodes of the PAP ID. - Related ED visit (Quality Metric 2 - lower rate indicative of better performance): - Quality Metric 2 Indicator marks episodes that have at least one ED visit that is included in spend and is assigned to the post-trigger window.
-ED visits are identified based on an outpatient claim detail line with an ED revenue code in the input field Revenue Code.
-The configuration file lists the ED revenue codes under "ED Indicator". - PAP Quality Metric 2 is expressed as a percentage for each Quarterback based on the following ratio: - Numerator: Number of valid episodes of the PAP ID with Quality Metric 2 Indicator. - Denominator: Number of valid episodes of the PAP ID.
+- Third, the average MED/day for the Post-Trigger Opioid Window is calculated by summing the total MED for each Opioid Pharmacy Claim in the Post-trigger Opioid Window and dividing by the number of days in the Post-trigger Opioid Window. - The subtrahend represents the average MED/day for the Pre-trigger Opioid Window.
+The calculation is determined using the same methodology as that for the minuend except the Pre-trigger Opioid Window is used in place of the Post-trigger Opioid Window. - Once both values are calculated the subtrahend is subtracted from the minuend. - PAP Quality Metric 1 is expressed as the percentage of valid episodes where the average difference in MED/day for each Quarterback is less than or equal to zero. - Numerator: Number of valid episodes with Quality Metric Indicator 1 of the PAP ID. - Denominator: Number of valid episodes of the PAP ID.